 Swapping classes is “trading” one class for another without giving up your seat in the original class until your enrollment in the new class is confirmed.
 When you drop a class and add another separately, you risk not having a seat in either class.

 You can swap any two classes (if you meet the prerequisites of the new class) online during the registration periods and dates published in the Registration Calendar.
 How?
 See the How To Guide Swap Classes.

 APPOINTMENT: Can I register before my registration appointment?

-You cannot enroll in classes prior to your registration appointment day and time.
+No. You cannot enroll in classes prior to your registration appointment day and time.
 To view your registration appointment, log into myNorthridge, locate My Checklist (box) and look in the Registration section.